-Pass-fail grading is available in any given course; however, the pass/fail option may not be used for courses taken to meet general education requirements, unless the course is only offered pass/fail.
+Pass-fail grading is available for undergraduate courses; however, the pass/fail option may not be used for courses taken to meet general education requirements, unless the course is only offered pass/fail.
 Students are advised to check degree-program restrictions regarding acceptance of pass/fail credits.
 Pass/Fail Option Request forms may be acquired online.
 Forms must be signed by the student's adviser.
 Pass/fail policies include the following:

 - Students are limited to a total of 16 credits under the pass/fail grading option.
 Courses that are offered only for pass/fail grading for all students who enroll are not included in the 16-credit limitation.
 (Waived during the COVID-19 pandemic in spring 2020 and fall 2020.)

 - Approval for the pass/fail option must be filed in the Office of Registration and Records by the published pass/fail deadline of the semester.
 Variable length and summer courses have prorated deadlines according to actual course length.
 Contact the Office of Registration and Records for specific information regarding variable length and summer course deadlines.

 - Once a pass/fail request has been approved and filed, it may not be changed back to a regular grade.

 - A grade of 'P' is without honor points and is not included in the grade-point computation; however, a grade of 'F' is included in the grade-point computation.